 It is sometimes claimed that the use of militarized spaceships will make planetary forces obsolete.
 After all, why waste men and vehicles on the ground if you can just blast them from orbit with lasers, missiles, plasma bombs, or huge rocks?

 The answer is simple: Unless you're going for genocide, you will need to be able to hold your new territory after you've blasted the defenders to ashes.
 If nothing else the invader needs a base to build supplies for his next glorious conquest.
 And of course he will want some subjects from which to collect the oppressive taxes needed to pay for his mighty fleet.
 Not to mention mopping up enemies not concentrated enough to warrant turning starship-grade weaponry on, pacifying local populations, and probably defending ground infrastructure or even taking targets that are too close to places you don't want blown up, or that are somehow protected against orbital attacks.
-(This is also the reason modern countries still have armies in the face of modern air power)
+(This is also the reason modern countries still have armies in the face of modern air power and nuclear weapons.)

 The most common models are:

-Tabletop and video games: Will have all of the below and then some, if they can fit.
+- Tabletop and video games: Will have all of the below and then some, if they can fit.

-Each army branch (Infantry, ships, armour, etc.) helps each other, balancing out any weakness.
-For example, Tanks have great protection and well-armed, but have poor visibility.
+Each army branch (Infantry, ships, armor, etc.) helps each other, balancing out any weakness.
+For example, Tanks have great protection and are well-armed, but have poor visibility.
 Infantry are far less protected than tanks, but are smaller and can take advantage of the tank's blindness.
 Thus, the tanks need soldiers to protect against infantry, and the foot soldiers need the tank to deal with any enemy panzers.